JoeFanning/Philosophical-AI/README.md

 #### Stage 2: The Egalitarian AI Layer (Collective Analysis)

-​This is the "global" or "macro" level of analysis.
-The Egalitarian-AI layer operates at a higher level of abstraction, taking the ethically-vetted models and analyzing their collective impact on the system and society as a whole.
+​This is the "global" or "macro" level of analysis, functionality and deployment.
+It will result in the collective change the system has on society as a whole.

 Even though past results do not determine future events.
 It must identify where past results have changed society and reimplement the positive ones and retract the negative ones.